-This holiday of lights display plus Christmas Village festivities takes place at the Bluefield City Park on Stadium Drive from November 26 to December 31.
-New displays have been added to this 40 plus acres of 700,000 twinkling lights.
-Sunday though Thursday, 6 to 9 p.m., Friday and Saturday, 6 to 10 p.m.
-On December 6, 13, 20, and 27, walkers can stroll through the park and enjoy a unique perspective from 5 to 6 p.m. visitmercercounty.com
+The Holiday of Lights display and Christmas Village festivities take place at the Bluefield City Park on Stadium Drive from November 26 to January 2.
+Sunday through Thursday, 6 to 9 p.m., Friday and Saturday, 6 to 10 p.m.

 Aaron’s Fork Road

 Getting to this light display on Aaron’s Fork Road is half the fun.
 Located off I-79 in Elkview, Kermit and Joann Tyree transform their family farm into a winter wonderland with more than 500,000 lights that rivals some of the more well known displays.
 Kermit even dresses up like Santa and hands out candy canes!
 From Elkview exit off I-79, drive seven miles on Aaron’s Fork Road.

 South Fairmont Rotary Club’s Annual Celebration of Lights